-We were inspired to develop a Freedom Programme for young people because of the following story…
+We were inspired to develop a Saje Programme for young people because of the following story…

 We are incredibly proud that these young people acknowledge and understand the importance of the work we do, and have been able to identify us as an organisation tackling domestic abuse.
 Domestic abuse is a very real and prevalent problem affecting people of all ages; it’s extremely encouraging to see young people take notice and try to do something about it.

 The girls made it all the way to the final in February this year, where they delivered an absolutely fantastic presentation that really encapsulated what Saje is all about, eventually finishing runner-up.
 And at the end of their time working with us, each of the girls confirmed that they had completely changed their perception of abuse, and learned a great deal about their own beliefs in relationships and the need to respect themselves more.
 They are extremely keen for their peers to learn from the information they have accessed.